 - completion of a portfolio used to support the professional discussion

 workplace observation - a three to four-hour observation of naturally occurring real work that takes place at the apprentice’s workplace

 set brief - a one-hour pitch to our assessor after three hours preparation time.
 To be held at the training provider or employer’s premises on the assessment day

 professional discussion - a one-hour discussion with our assessor.
 To be held at the training provider or employer premises on the assessment day

 The three assessments will usually be completed within three weeks of gateway (subject to availability of facilities and assessor).

-Find out more on the Institute for Apprenticeships & Technical Education website
+Visit the Institute for Apprenticeships & Technical Education website.

 If you currently deliver apprenticeship standards, why not show this video to your teams and get them to consider what it means for their role.
 The SDN website also provides a number of questions to help you with this, along with a template action plan.